 Pencil, Scissors, Glue Sticks, and folder

 Textbooks: Zoology 1: Flying Creatures Textbook Apologia science- (first semester)

 Apologia Exploring Creation with Astronomy Second Edition (Second Semester)

 3. A folder dedicated to science class to take home any notes and to save materials.
 Please bring to class each week!

 5. Colored pencils, scissors and a glue stick (Please keep in backpack so available when needed – this helps class go much faster, smoother and more time efficient when we have enough supplies

-On and off, throughout the year, we will enhance our study of a country by engaging in a craft, game, song, or snack common to the people who live there.
+On and off, throughout the year, we will enhance our study of a region by engaging in a craft, game, song, or snack common to the unique customs of the inhabitants.

 Preschool Class - Instructors: Mrs. Pappenfus and Mrs. Ozment (3 hour class on Tuesday morning)

 Preschool Welcome to the World of Preschool.
 Sending a child off to preschool for the first time is a big step for you and your child.
 It is the beginning of a new host of experiences for you and your child.
 New friends, new faces and many new activities to be a part of their learning experience.